josh-frank/react-styled-drawer/README.md

 # react-styled-drawer

-A drawer component for the React/Next family with styled-components.
+A drawer component for the React/Next family with `styled-components`.

 ## Use